 Brand Names: Coly Mycin M

-- What should I discuss with my health care provider before taking colistimethate (Coly-Mycin M)?
+- What should I discuss with my health care provider before using colistimethate (Coly Mycin M)?

-- How should I take colistimethate (Coly-Mycin M)?
+- How is colistimethate given (Coly Mycin M)?

-- What should I avoid while taking colistimethate (Coly-Mycin M)?
+- What should I avoid while using colistimethate (Coly Mycin M)?

 Colistimethate is used to treat infections caused by bacteria.